Brendonovich/prisma-client-rust/docs/05-fetch.md

 # Fetch

 The `fetch` method on relation fields allows you to include relation data in your queries, in addition to the original records.
 Without this you would need 2 separate queries, but `with` and `fetch` allow for it to be done in one.
+Loading multiple relations can be done by calling `with` multiple times, each calling `fetch` for a different relation.

 Accessing a relation field on a model's data cannot be done like regular fields.
 Instead, an accessor function is available that wraps the relation data inside a `Result` which will be an `Err` if the relation has not been fetched using a `with` call.